ninjapiratica/lti-13-platform/NP.Lti13Platform.DeepLinking/README.md

 ﻿# NP.Lti13Platform.DeepLinking

-The IMS [Deep Linking](https://www.imsglobal.org/spec/lti-dl/v2p0) spec defines a way that platforms can get content from tools..
+The IMS [Deep Linking](https://www.imsglobal.org/spec/lti-dl/v2p0) spec defines a way that platforms can get content from tools.
 This project provides an implementation of the spec.

 ## Features